nesdoug/famitone4.1/readme.txt

+update - 3/11/2022
+-now compatible with 0cc-Famitracker and Dn-Famitracker -fixed a bug in text2vol4 (undefined behavior) that might have caused incorrect output
+-in famitone asm, made variables contiguous

+famitone 4 (unofficial)
-text2vol4, replaces text2data for famitone2
+text2vol4, replaces text2data from famitone2
-doug fraker, ver 4.2021, unofficial update, nesdoug.com
+doug fraker, nesdoug.com

 additions so far: